 But, in litigation, more than just winning is at stake: The lawyers you hire will be the face of your company to judges, juries, and other legal professionals.
 You can trust Oberti Sullivan LLP to go beyond mere substantive excellence and to consistently conduct ourselves in a way that positively reflects your company and its core values.
-For example, we recently obtained a summary dismissal and a final judgment on behalf of our client against the Equal Employment Opportunity Commission in Houston.
-The case garnered national attention.
-We also recently obtained a reversal of a $445,000 race discrimination verdict in the Texas 1st Court of Appeals.
+For example, we recently obtained a reversal of a $445,000 race discrimination verdict in the Texas 1st Court of Appeals.
 Baker Hughes Oilfield Operations, Inc. v.
 Williams, 360 S.W.3d 15 (Tex.
 App.--Houston [1st Dist.]
 2011, pet. denied).

 Value.
 Finally, there is the issue of value.
 Not only will Oberti Sullivan LLP provide your company the highest quality legal representation in litigation and counseling, but it will also do so at a reasonable cost.
 And, we can provide cost predictability either with competitive hourly rates or a flat fee arrangement.
 Given our experience working for Fortune 500 companies, we have successfully tackled a wide-range of employment law cases and counseling situations.
 We know what it should cost to efficiently provide litigation defense and counseling, and we are committed to providing them both at very competitive rates.

-Specifically, at Oberti Sullivan LLP, our experience and specialized knowledge allows us to offer the following products and services to Texas employers in most cases:
+Specifically, at Oberti Sullivan LLP, our experience allows us to offer the following products and services to Texas employers in most cases:

 Oberti Sullivan LLP has a “flat fee counseling” agreement.
 Most employment lawyers will tell you that the biggest mistake employers make is to terminate an employee, or make some other significant employment decision, without first consulting an expert.
 Through this service, Oberti Sullivan LLP makes it possible for your company to avoid this potentially costly mistake, and obtain its expert legal advice, all for a reasonable flat fee.